 International Criminal Law/Extradition

-- The Prosecutor v Radeta & Jojić (2010 - present) - International Criminal Tribunal for the Former Yugoslavia (ICTY) - Initially acted as Legal Consultant to an Amicus Curiae Investigator requested by the ICTY to conduct a complex and lengthy investigation into possible widescale witness interference in the case of Vojislav Šešelj.
-Currently, counsel on the Amicus Curiae prosecutor's team in proceedings brought in connection with the alleged systematic campaign to corrupt the Šešelj prosecution case by witness interference.
+- The Prosecutor v Radeta & Jojić (2010 - ) - International Criminal Tribunal for the Former Yugoslavia (ICTY) - Initially acted as Legal Consultant to an Amicus Curiae Investigator requested by the ICTY to conduct a complex and lengthy investigation into possible widescale witness interference in the case of Vojislav Šešelj.
+Currently, instructed as Amicus Curiae junior counsel to prosecute these allegations of systematic witness interference.
+Case now transferred to the MICT.

 - Brown et al. v Government of the Republic of Rwanda (2013 - 2017) - Led Junior instructed on behalf of B in a second attempt by Rwanda to extradite in relation to allegations of being a principal organiser of the genocide and having directly participated in multiple murders.
 Extradition refused on the grounds that B would face a real risk of an unfair trial, if extradited.
 Decision upheld on appeal before the High Court.